Prompting GPT-3 To Be Reliable: More Related Work

 \paragraph{Bias and Fairness.} Language models producing toxic or biased content can cause severe harm especially to the groups being biased against~\citep{Bender2021OnTD}.
 A series of benchmarks have been developed to show that LLMs can generate toxic outputs~\citep{Gehman2020RealToxicityPromptsEN}, contain gender biases~\citep{Rudinger2018GenderBI,Zhao2018GenderBI} and other categories of social biases~\citep{Nangia2020CrowSPairsAC,Nadeem2021StereoSetMS,BBQ}, perform poorly against minority demographic groups~\citep{Koh2021WILDSAB,Harris2022ExploringTR} or dialectical variations~\citep{Ziems2022VALUEUD,Tan2020ItsMT}.
 Ideally, LLMs should not exhibit biased behaviors and not discriminate against any group.
 While many of these evaluations focus on evaluating the internal representation of LLMs in a zero-shot setting or evaluating the biases on specific downstream applications in a supervised setting, it remains unclear how these biases change under different prompting schemes in the few-shot setting, which will be the focus of our analysis.
+A closely related work is \cite{Lucy2021GenderAR} which study representation biases in GPT-3 generated stories.
+We instead evaluate on the downstream tasks of coreferece resolution and question answering.
+Apart from few-shot prompting, \cite{Solaiman2021ProcessFA} proposed a general method to align language models with human values, but it involves expensive iterative training.